aabduul/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add x to al subdir of the current dir for owner, grp owner & other useres changes the owner to vincent and the group owner to staff for all the files and dir chown to vincent & group owner to staff for all files & dir
+Add x to al subdir of the current dir for owner, grp owner & other useres changes the owner to vincent and the group owner to staff for all the files and dir chown to vincent & group owner to staff for all files & dir Chown & chgrp owner of _hello to vincent and staff